digipres/publications/ipres/ipres-2017/papers/getting-persistent-identifiers-implemented-by-cutting-in-the-mid.md

   and the outcomes of this project may help cultural heritage initiatives in other countries to get PIDs implemented in their organisations too."
 creators:
-- van Veenendaal, Remco
+- Remco van Veenendaal
-- Ras, Marcel
+- Marcel Ras
-- Dangerfield, Marie Claire
+- Marie Claire Dangerfield
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:931104/download
 grand_parent: iPRES